Conservative plotters told to get behind UK's May amid Brexit fears

 May on Friday said she would remain as leader after a former Conservative chairman said he had garnered the support of 30 lawmakers who wanted her to quit.

-It followed a disastrous speech at the party's conference earlier this week and a snap election in June in which May lost her party's majority in parliament.
+It followed a disastrous speech at the party's conference earlier this week, when a persistent cough left May barely able to deliver her message, and a snap election in June in which May lost her party's majority in parliament.

 Senior figures have rallied round May, but the open rebellion coincides with crucial talks with the European Union just 18 months before Britain is due to leave.